-Help us continue our charitable project in Ganeshpuri, weekly yoga classes for 2,500 schoolchildren and women’s groups.
+Help us continue our charitable project in the Ganeshpuri area, yoga classes for over 2,000 weekly students

 One Headmaster wrote to us, saying we are “helping students to develop their personality, vigor, flexibility and confidence,” at Saraswati Ganpat Patil Vidyalaya at Kelthan Tal Wada.